-Please note that the unlock button will toggle between the above two settings.
+The unlock button will toggle between the above two settings.

-All doors do not lock when shifting out of PARK (P) - Press the lock button on the remote keyless entry transmitter four times.
+All doors do not lock when shifting out

+of PARK (P) - Press the lock button on the remote keyless entry transmitter four times.
 Each press should be held for about one second with less than five seconds in between each press.